Class 3

 Mrs. Bird’s recommended reads:

-What are we learning in Spring Term 1?
+What are we learning in the Summer Term?

 Year 5/6